 Kapadia, Aparna, ‘What Makes the Head Turn: The Narratives of Kānhaḍade and the Dynamics of Legitimacy in Western India’, SAGAR, vol. 18, Spring 2008, pp. 87-100.

-South Asian history, literary and popular culture, Indian Ocean history, history of food and culinary practices.
+South Asian history, literary and popular culture, Indian Ocean history, history of food and culinary practices, business history.

 Benjamin Nathan ’15 – The Administrative Strategy of Thomas Stamford Raffles in Java 1811-1816